nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ##### 2.4.2.1.1 Port handler

-Look for the empty port hander in the sub class:
+Look for the empty port handler in the sub class:

 ```c++
   void MathReceiverComponentImpl ::